bparanj/coding-skill/_posts/2019-10-10-what-do-you-do-when-you-get-stuck.md

 ---
 layout: post
-title: What to do when you are stuck?
+title: What to Do When You are Stuck?
 excerpt: You are working on a coding problem and struggling to make progress to solve the problem.
 You look at a the solution for the problem, you are totally lost and cannot understand the code.
 How do you get past this obstacle?
 ---